-Jobs Act Clarification - Consistent with the TTCA, the Act clarifies that the REIT may cure de minimis failures of these asset tests by disposing of assets or otherwise bringing itself into compliance with the REIT asset tests within six months of the discovery of the violation(s) and paying a tax equal to the greater of \$50,000 or the highest corporate tax rate multiplied by the net income from the assets.
+TTCA 2005 Changes Regarding De Minimis Failures of the 20%, 25% and 75% Asset Tests - The TTCA clarifies that the REIT may cure de minimis failures of these asset tests by disposing of assets or otherwise bringing itself into compliance with the REIT asset tests within six months of the discovery of the violation(s) and paying a tax equal to the greater of \$50,000 or the highest corporate tax rate multiplied by the net income from the assets.
 In addition, unlike de minimis violations of the 5% and 10% asset tests, the REIT must have reasonable cause for the violation(s).